(Wu Hu Zang Long)

 Crouching Tiger, Hidden Dragon was a colossal success in the West.
 It became the most successful foreign language film ever released in the US and was nominated for that year’s Best Picture Academy Award where it won the award for Best Foreign Picture, and was nominated for and won a host of Best Foreign Language Film awards elsewhere.
 Of course, its moves were immediately copied by dozens of Western filmmakers.

-Crouching Tiger, Hidden Dragon: Sword of Destiny (2016) is a sequel.
+Crouching Tiger, Hidden Dragon: Sword of Destiny (2016) was a sequel.

 Ang Lee next went on to conduct the adaptation of the Marvel Comic book with Hulk (2003) and then had equal critical acclaim all over again with the gay cowboy film Brokeback Mountain (2005), before winning an Academy Award as Best Director both with that and the quasi-fantastical Life of Pi (2012).